Sourdough Sugar Cookies

 684 g powdered sugar

-2-3 Tablespoons heavy cream or whole milk
+2-3 tablespoons whole milk

 Notes